 - Odyssey Networks expands its partners beyond the Abrahamic faiths to include all faith groups in the United States.

-- A mobile app called “Call on Faith” was launched on iPhone, Blackberry and Android smart-phones
+- A mobile platform/app called “Call on Faith” was launched on iPhone, Blackberry and Android smart-phones.

 - Odyssey Networks creates its own in-house production capabilities helping members “Tell Their Stories of Faith in Action, Changing the World for the Better” -and starts to dismantle the For Profit sector companies to focus on the Mission and media from the Not For Profit sector.

-- Board is restricted.
+- Board is restructured.
 Committees a bringing in working committees covering the major areas of Odyssey’s operations, made up of Trustees, staff, members and co-opted industry experts.